-- You will lie on your back on an exam table with your feet in stirrups.
+- You will lie on your back on an exam table with your feet and legs supported by footrests.

 - You may take ibuprofen to help with cramps or pain during the test.
 You may also get a sedative to help you relax.

 - The doctor may place a tool called a speculum into your vagina.
 It opens the vagina a little bit so your doctor can see inside.

 - A thin tube is put through the cervix into the uterus.
 A dye is put through the tube.

 - The X-ray pictures are shown on a video screen during the test.

 The test will take about 15 to 30 minutes.

 After the test

 - You will probably be able to go home right away.

 - You can go back to your usual activities right away.